mesosphere/dcos-docs-site/pages/1.11/cli/install/index.md

     curl -O https://downloads.dcos.io/binaries/cli/darwin/x86-64/dcos-1.11/dcos
     ```

-    **Note:** The CLI must be installed on a system that is external to your DC/OS cluster.
+    **Important:** The CLI must be installed on a system that is external to your DC/OS cluster.

 1. Make the CLI binary executable.